Cyronlee/zBoard/README.md

   - `KANBANIZE_API_KEY`: Kanbanize API Key to build project timeline, [follow this guide](https://kanbanize.com/api)
 5. Visit your site🎉

+### Deploy on Mac mini

+1. On the Mac mini, hold `command` and click WIFI icon to get the IP address
+2. On your Mac (under same network), use `command`+`p` to search & open `Sreen Sharing` app
+3. Enter the IP of Mac mini, then login to control the Mac mini
+4. Follow the steps of `Local development`

 ### Local development

 1. Star & Clone this repo 😉